CodeTogether-Inc/CodeTogether-Live/docs/docs/on-premises/docker/docker.md

 import TabItem from '@theme/TabItem';
 import CodeBlock from '@theme/CodeBlock';

-# CodeTogether On-Premises Installation via Docker
+# CodeTogether Live On-Premises Installation via Docker

 ## Before You Begin

-- CodeTogether requires secure HTTPS connections.
+- CodeTogether Live requires secure HTTPS connections.
 Docker allows for two options regarding SSL – decide between running with SSL serviced directly from inside the container, or using Nginx or Apache outside of the container.
 - You will need SSL certificates for each domain on which the CodeTogether services will be exposed.
 - If requesting a license for multi-server deployment, please mention the externally accessible HTTPS URL for the CodeTogether Locator (details below).